Returning to Exercise After Eating Disorder Treatment

 It’s important that the outpatient team (alumni support, dietitian, therapist and MD) work together to keep each patient’s best needs in mind.
 As movement is added back in, patients should be encouraged to stay in outpatient therapy.

-Movement after eating disorder treatment
+Returning to exercise after an eating disorder

 In treatment, we ask our patients to look at movement as something that is to be enjoyed.
 We ask our patients a number of questions to help them through this process.